 Because of his past in blood sports, we would be remiss if we didn’t address the notion that the English Bulldog of today has an aggressive disposition, but that couldn’t be further from the truth.

 Today’s account of the modern-day Bulldog is quite the opposite of the Bulldogs of old.

-In fact, the American Kennel Club describes this breed as an affectionate, calm, and inquisitive dog who makes an excellent family pet that is gentle and great with children.
+In fact, this breed is an affectionate, calm, and inquisitive dog who makes an excellent family pet that is gentle and great with children.

 However, due to irresponsible breeding practices that have altered the physical appearance of the English Bulldog over centuries, this breed is one of the least healthy breeds in existence today.